afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 - Current is drained at all times, which is bad for batteries.
 - Prone to failure after 10.000 usage cycles or so.

 As a result, **rotary potentiometers are discouraged**.
 However, some wheel cases are equipped with potentiometers at the clutch paddles, so we have to live with it.
 For example, the [GT2 steering wheel kit from 3DRap](https://www.3drap.it/product/gt2-steering-wheel-kit-by-3drap-thrustmaster-logitech-and-osw-adapters/).
-Potentiometers (in replacement of momentary switches) are supported in this project.
+Potentiometers are supported in this project in two ways:

+- As an analog axis, attached to an ADC pin.
+- As a replacemente for switch buttons, in case you are short of ADC pins.

 ## Directional pads (DPADs) and 4-way joysticks